Share this article:

 Try, try again

-Visit as many times as it takes to find "your" dog.
-Try not to go in expecting to find him the first time, because you may not—although it is difficult to leave without a new family member once you're there.
+Try not to go to the shelter expecting to find “your dog” the first time, because you may not—although it is difficult to leave without a new family member once you're there.
 It's important to find the right dog for you; and for you to be the right owner for him.
+So be prepared to visit as many times as it takes.
+In the long run, it’ll be worth the wait.

-Bring a notepad and pen so you can write down pertinent answers to the important questions you'll surely want to ask.
+Bring a notepad and pen so you can write down pertinent information and the important questions you'll surely want to ask.
 And if you can, bring along a digital camera.
 Some shelters may not let you take shots of their dogs, but most will.
-Some time spent away from the shelter with your notes and some pictures may just make you go back to claim the dog that was meant to be forever yours.
+Some time spent away from the shelter with your notes and pictures may just make you go back to claim the dog that was meant to be forever yours.

 It's very easy to fall in love at first sight, but you should spend time with a dog before adopting him.
 Look for a dog who's happy and friendly, and avoid aggressive dogs.
 Many shelter dogs are energetic because they've been confined.
 If he seems "full of beans," it's no reason to rule him out.
 If you find one you think is meant for you, you'll set the "application to adopt" process in motion.